hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 * configFile (string, partly required): The configuration file for the HydPy Server instances.
 This option is not required if also a '`HyPyIoObject`' is used within the stoch observer (see below).
 * templateDir (string, optional): The template directory path for model instances.
 * instanceDir (string, optional): The instance directory path for model instances.
 The place holder %incanceNumber% within the path can (and should) be used for algorithms that start multiple model instances.
+* instanceNumberFormat (fixed values, optional): How instance number gets formatted into the instance directories (original option from BBStochModel).
+Allowed values are '0', '00', '000' and '0000', determining on how many digits the instance number will be left-padded with '0's.
+E.g. for '000', instance 1 will be printed as '001', instance 17 as '017' and instance 999 as '999'.
 * inputConditionsDir (string, optional): The directory path from where initial conditions will be read (per model instance).
 Supports additional placeholder tokens, see below.
 * outputConditionsDir (string, optional): The directory path where the conditions at the end of the simulation will be written (per model instance).
 Supports additional placeholder tokens, see below.
 * seriesReaderDir (string, optional): The directory path from where time series will be read (per model instance) by HydPy.
 Supports additional placeholder tokens, see below.